ejmastnak/ejmastnak.github.io/tutorials/vim-latex/vimscript.md

 endfunction
 ```
 Anything in square brackets is optional.
-Most Vimscript functions used in this series follow the following syntax:
+Most Vimscript functions used in this series use the following syntax:
 ```vim
 function! {name}([arguments]) abort
   " function body